Which types of retirement savings accounts should I consider?

 • Contributions may be made by you and/or your employer

-An HSA is a tax-advantaged savings account that's available only to people who have high-deductible health insurance plans.
+An HSA is a tax-advantaged savings account that's available only to people who have eligible high-deductible health insurance plans.
 They may be offered by an employer, allowing you to contribute pre-tax dollars to the account, or you can open one on your own and deduct contributions you make.
-Contributions are subject to IRS limits and — once certain qualifications are met — can be invested in a range of mutual funds or cash.
-They can be used to pay for current or future qualified medical expenses, such as medical, dental, and vision care, prescription drugs and long-term care insurance.
+Contributions are subject to IRS limits and — depending on the HSA provider's policies and any qualifications they may impose — can be invested in a range of mutual funds or cash.
+They can be used to pay for current or future qualified healthcare expenses, such as medical, dental and vision care; prescription drugs; and long-term care insurance.

 Money in your HSA stays there until you use it, and you retain full control over the account and money even if you leave your current job or health plan.
+Once you turn 65, you can use the money in your HSA for anything but you'll pay income taxes on non-qualified healthcare expenses.
 Investing in your future with the tax advantages of long-term savings options now — and continually optimizing your strategy toward your goals — can have big implications for the growth of your savings and your financial stability.

 Next steps